The Non-Insured Health Benefits (NIHB) Oral Health Advisory Committee

 Chairperson: Dr. Carlos Quiñonez

-Dr. Quiñonez is a dentist and dental public health specialist.
-He is a Professor at the Faculty of Dentistry, University of Toronto and, since 2009, has been Program Director of its Specialty Training Program in Dental Public Health.
+Dr. Quiñonez is a dental public health specialist, and Vice Dean and Director of Dentistry at the Schulich School of Medicine & Dentistry, Western University.
 He has extensive experience delivering dental care to socially and economically marginalized groups.
 From 1998 to 2003, he was a clinician in First Nations and Inuit communities across Nunavut and Manitoba.
 Dr. Quiñonez is the Past-President of the Canadian Association of Public Health Dentistry and regularly consults with professional groups and governments regarding public dental care policy.
 He has published extensively in the peer-reviewed literature on equity and technical issues in oral health care.

 Vice-Chairperson: Dr. Sacha Singh